-Tetbury is a small town and civil parish within the Cotswold district of Gloucestershire, England.
+Tetbury is a small town in the Cotswold district of Gloucestershire, England.
+It’s a lovely town to visit and lots of niceness to see.
+Tetbury is a great option to visit on a tour of the Cotswolds.
 It lies on the site of an ancient hill fort, on which an Anglo-Saxon monastery.
 Ine of Wessex founded the Monastery in 681.
-About…
+Tetbury is the most famous for hosting the annual Tetbury woolsack races each year.

 Pubs & Restaurants in Tetbury